pulgamecanica/42Course/42Documentation/linked_lst_performance/README.md

 >	I believe that an abstract linked list should be faster to iterate than a concrete abstract list.
 >	True or False?
 >
->	I had this feeling because I think that c works faster with void * rather than with your own data structure *;
+>	I had this feeling because I think that c works faster with void * rather than with your own data structure *
+>
 >	I had nothing to back up my hipothesis, it is just an ich I have...

 ***

+### Testing

 So I built a simple program to test it.

 To test the abstract list I used my Libft, where we developed an abstract linked list.
-In orther to run you must comment the function:
+In order to run you must make sure to comment the function:

 > ```void handle_abstraction(simple_struct * ptr);```